The-Sequence-Ontology/SO-Ontologies/README.md

 * **Update Definition or Name:** if you'd like to suggest changes to a term definition or name
 * **Move Term:** if you'd like to suggest that a term be moved to a new location within SO

-If your request doesn't fit into any of those templates, you're welcome to start with a blank template and describe your suggestion from scratch.
+If your request doesn't fit into any of those templates, you're welcome to start from scratch with a blank template.

 ## Generating OWL, JSON, etc. from OBO